rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-8: A `Point<T, U>` generic over two types so that `x` and `y` may be values of different types

-Now all instances of `Point<T, U>` are allowed!
+Now all the instances of `Point` shown are allowed!
 You can use as many generic type parameters in a definition as you want, but using more than a few makes your code hard to read.
 When you find yourself needing lots of generic types, it may indicate that your code needs restructuring into smaller pieces.